topac/rmega/README.md

 # Rmega

-A ruby library for the Mega.co.nz.
+A ruby library for MEGA ([https://mega.co.nz/](https://mega.co.nz/))
-Tested using ruby 1.9.3+ (OpenSSL 0.9.8r+)
+Requirements: Ruby 1.9.3+ and OpenSSL 0.9.8r+

 This is the result of a reverse engineering of the MEGA javascript code.
 This is a work in progress, further functionality are coming.